hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 Reuse the Regor live-range allocator with these changes:

-- Obtain allocation quantum and alignment from the architecture; Neural-AI uses 32 bytes.
+- Obtain allocation quantum and per-live-range alignment from the architecture.
+  Neural-AI must not use one global 32-byte tensor alignment: use the smallest allocator quantum supported by the live-range allocator and apply 32-byte alignment only to ABI, GEMM, C32-fast, AFU, and other buffers that require it under the Section 6.2 contract.
+Generic layout/scalar-only buffers may be byte aligned.
 - Obtain storage size from layout-aware APIs.
 - Keep constants in `.nai` and L2; stage only the current tile in TCDM.
 - Keep contiguous NHWC input and output bindings in L2.
 Native local tiles and